Keegan Hornblow

 Keegan Hornblow (born 25 October 2001) is a New Zealand track cyclist.
-He competed in the team pursuit at the 2024 Summer Olympics.
+He competed in the team pursuit at the 2024 Summer Olympics and won bronze medals in the team pursuit at the 2025 Track World Championships and 2026 Commonwealth Games.

 Early life

 He is from Nelson, New Zealand, where he attended Nelson College.

 Career

 He rode for New Zealand at the 2019 UCI Junior Track Cycling World Championships in Frankfurt, Germany.
 However, with the COVID-19 pandemic limiting track racing options he focused on road racing.
 He was runner-up in the U23 New Zealand National Road Race Championships in 2021 and 2022.
 That year, he finished third in the New Zealand National Time Trial Championships in the U23 race.
 Riding for Team Couplands he won stage two of the New Zealand Cycle Classic in 2022.

 He made his senior debut riding the New Zealand team pursuit at the UCI Nations Cup in Cairo in March 2023.
 He competed for New Zealand at the UCI Oceania Track Cycling Championships in February 2024.
 He was selected for the 2024 Summer Olympics in Paris where he competed in the team pursuit.

 In October 2025, he won a bronze medal at the 2025 UCI Track Cycling World Championships in the men's team pursuit in Santiago, Chile, alongside Marshall Erwood, Tom Sexton and Nick Kergozou, winning the bronze medal ride-off against the United States with their best time of the competition of 3:48.877 seconds.

+Competing at the 2026 Commonwealth Games he rode with the New Zealand team pursuit, where they ultimately won the bronze medal.